-Intelligent calculation is based on data-block marking, when intelligent calculation is active, during the normal processes, within the index file, blocks are marked clean or dirty.
+The intelligent calculation is based on data-block marking, when the intelligent calculation is active, during the normal processes, within the index file, blocks are marked clean or dirty.

 Dirty Blocks — Blocks that require calculation.

-When intelligent calculation is active, during calculation, Essbase looks for only dirty blocks.
+When the intelligent calculation is active, during calculation, Essbase looks for only dirty blocks.

-83) How to optimize the data loads in BSO cube?
+83) How to optimize the data loads in the BSO cube?

 a) Positioning Data in the Same Order as the Outline